 - Communities

 Suppliers.
 Supply chain conditions determine Intel’s business capacity.
-Changes in suppliers’ productivity can significantly affect the company’s production capacity.
-Thus, Intel’s corporate social responsibility strategy must consider suppliers as a major stakeholder group.
+Changes in suppliers’ productivity affect the company’s production capacity.
+Thus, Intel’s corporate social responsibility strategy considers suppliers as a major stakeholder group.
 These stakeholders are interested in profitable and growing business with the company.
 Intel addresses this interest by auditing and supporting enhancements in suppliers’ activities.
 For example, the company conducts on-site audits of its biggest suppliers for the corporate citizenship purpose of developing a more sustainable and more socially responsible supply chain.
 Through these audits, Intel’s corporate responsibility efforts extend to suppliers and help them improve their CSR standing and corporate image.
 This effect supports suppliers’ growth while the company grows.
 Moreover, Intel’s operations management strategy facilitates supply chain efficiency that helps streamline suppliers’ activities.
 These initiatives in Intel’s corporate social responsibility strategy simultaneously support the company’s growth and the stakeholder group’s growth.

 Communities.
 Intel Corporation includes communities in its corporate social responsibility strategy.
 As stakeholders, communities are significant because they affect corporate image and consumer perception.
 The interests of these stakeholders include Intel’s business sustainability and corporate support for community development.
 The company satisfies these interests through the Intel Foundation and a variety of corporate citizenship programs.
 For example, the Foundation gives grants for organizations and programs that support community diversity, gender-equal leadership development, and skills development among disadvantaged youth.
 Also, Intel has programs expanding Internet accessibility around the world.
-In addition, the company’s sustainability efforts minimize negative impact of the business on communities.
+In addition, the company’s sustainability efforts minimize the negative impact of the business on communities.
 These programs and activities show that Intel’s corporate social responsibility strategy effectively includes the interests of communities as a stakeholder group.

 References

-- Intel Corporation – Goal Summary.
+- Intel Corporation – ESG.

-- Intel Corporation Form 10-K.
+- Intel Corporation – Form 10-K.